 Refer to this article: “The Role of Technology in Knowledge Management for more information about the technology.”

 Component #4: Strategy

 Every program or planning requires strategy.
 You won’t achieve success in your life if you plan without any proper strategy.
 The strategy of any program decides its future, whether it is going in the right direction.
-It doesn’t matter whether you have the best IT tools; if your program is not strategic, they all count zero.
+It doesn’t matter whether you have the best IT tools; if your program is not strategic, they all count as zero.

 It is necessary to understand the needs and demands of the organization to achieve success.
 An organization is successful only if it follows the needs and demands of the customers.
-Different strategies are designed to aid in understanding the needs and demands of the masses and help in gaining proper knowledge.
+Different strategies are designed to aid in understanding the needs and demands of the masses and help gain proper knowledge.

 The strategy must construct by keeping in mind the tools, roles, and budget and the positive impact of knowledge management on the organization.
-A proper strategy on utilizing the required tools in a low-cost budget will increase the organization’s worth.
+A proper strategy for utilizing the required tools in a low-cost budget will increase the organization’s worth.